Certainty Blog

 Global Quality Assurance Regulations and Risk-Based Thinking

 Various global regulations underscore the importance of RBT, aligning closely with ISO 9001:2015.
+For Quality Directors and Lead Auditors managing multi-standard compliance programs, understanding how RBT threads through each of these frameworks is essential for reducing audit fatigue and maintaining cross-standard alignment.
 For instance, the FDA’s quality system regulation (QSR) mandates risk management in medical device manufacturing, ensuring patient safety and product efficacy.
-These regulations highlight the critical role of RBT in maintaining compliance and safeguarding public health.

 Industry-Specific Applications

 Aerospace: The AS9100 standard for the aerospace industry integrates RBT to ensure high reliability and safety in aviation products.
-This standard extends the principles of ISO 9001:2015 with sector-specific requirements to address the unique challenges of aerospace manufacturing.
+This standard extends the principles of ISO 9001:2015 with sector-specific requirements to address the unique challenges of aerospace manufacturing, where non-conformance rates must be driven to near-zero levels.

 Healthcare: In the healthcare sector, various regulations emphasize the importance of RBT.
 The FDA’s QSR mandates risk management practices for medical devices, while the International Organization for Standardization (ISO) 13485 standard specifies requirements for a quality management system that demonstrates the ability to provide medical devices and related services that consistently meet customer and regulatory requirements.